Fox and Friends co-host shares health update amid absence from show

 ‘God is truly remarkable,’ the co-host said in his update

-Fox and Friends co-host Lawrence Jones has shared a health update to explain his weekslong absence from the morning news show.
+Fox and Friends co-host Lawrence Jones has shared a health update to explain his prolonged absence from the morning news show.

 “Hey fam!
-I want to assure y’all that I’m doing well,” Jones, 33, wrote on social media.
+I want to assure y’all that I’m doing well,” Jones, 33, wrote on social media January 21.
 “I recently underwent eye surgery and will be returning to work soon.
 I’ll share the details of my experience with you all in the future.”

 He concluded: “God is truly remarkable.
 Fox has been incredibly supportive throughout this process, ensuring that I receive the best possible care.
 See y’all soon.”